-A: No. Your My Media is your personal media respository.
-You'll need to publish recordings to your course site's Media Gallery (see "How do I publish media from My Media to a Media Gallery in bCourses?"), or embed them somewhere else in your course site (see "How Do I Embed Kaltura Media in bCourses Using the Rich Content Editor?").
+A: No. Your My Media is your personal media repository.
+You'll need to publish recordings to your course site's Media Gallery, or embed them somewhere else in your course site.
+See "How do I share media in Kaltura within bCourses?"

 Q: I don’t use bCourses.
 How will I be able to access the Zoom recordings that were copied from my Zoom account to Kaltura?

 A: Go to MediaSpace (https://kaltura.berkeley.edu/), and from the Guest menu select Login, and provide your Calnet credentials.
 You will find your recordings if you click My Media.
 Please note that Mediaspace has not been officially launched, and support for it at this time is limited to upload, download, and sharing with UC Berkeley members.

 Q: What about all my Zoom Cloud videos that were recorded before there was a Zoom to Kaltura integration or that were recorded before I had a Kaltura account?